NicoleColgan/link_detection_bot/README.md

 12. ```parsed = urlparse(url.strip())``` strip() removes whitespace and urlparse() seperates it into url parts
 13. the fragment is the part after the '#' in a url which points to a specific part of th page
 14. ```urlunparse(stripped).rstrip('/')``` rebuild url after cleaning
+15.  including style is recommended because:
+    - It lets you control the tone, complexity, and format of the explanation (e.g., plain English, professional, technical, friendly).
+    - It makes your prompt more flexible for different audiences or use cases.
+    - You can easily change or experiment with how the LLM responds without rewriting your template.